sshirokov/df-bloodlines/The-Mythical-Domain/Birdclasps/127-1-spring.md

 ![mayor](http://cl.ly/image/1j3Z1D2z0Q2a/20140830230011234.png)

 After much time, I've finally cleaned up the professions the way I like them.
-There are only dedicated jobs now.
+Their are only dedicated jobs now.
 Most of which have 1 dwarf, so that they may become the best of their craft.
 Only Haulers may haul, with the exception of Brokers.